Whispers in the Dark (film)

-Whispers in the Dark is a 1992 American erotic thriller film directed by Christopher Crowe and starring Annabella Sciorra, Jamey Sheridan, Alan Alda, Jill Clayburgh, John Leguizamo, Deborah Unger, and Anthony LaPaglia.
+Whispers in the Dark is a 1992 American erotic thriller film written and directed by Christopher Crowe and starring Annabella Sciorra, Jamey Sheridan, Alan Alda, Jill Clayburgh, John Leguizamo, Deborah Unger, and Anthony LaPaglia.
 It follows a Manhattan psychiatrist who finds herself in the midst of a homicide investigation after one of her patients is mysteriously murdered.

 The film was released by Paramount Pictures on August 7, 1992, and received negative reviews from critics.
 It was nominated for a Razzie Award for Alan Alda as Worst Supporting Actor.
 There is an unrated version available on laserdisc, featuring a more explicit opening credits sequence and flashback scenes.
+Whispers in the Dark underperformed at the box office, however, like other erotic thrillers of the time, it found success in the home video market, and was a popular rental title.

 Plot

 Psychiatrist Ann Hecker has a successful practice in Manhattan.
 During a session with a disturbed art gallery owner named Eve Abergray, Eve describes a sadomasochistic sexual encounter she recently had with her male lover.
 The next day, one of Ann's patients, Johnny, a painter, remarks that he passed by Eve on his way out of the office the day before, and that her beauty provoked violent sadistic fantasies in him.
 Ann begins suffering troubling dreams based on Eve's stories.
 She seeks advice from her former medical school instructors, Leo Green and his wife Sarah, both psychologists, over the recurring dreams.
 Meanwhile, she also begins dating Doug McDowell, a former Air Force pilot who works in her building.

 During another session with Eve, Ann is shocked when Eve insists on undressing, and confesses that she has fantasized about masturbating in front of Ann.
 She subsequently divulges another disturbing sexual encounter with her lover, in which he placed a noose around her neck and threatened to hang her.
 Despite the disturbing nature of the encounter, Eve says that she found it profoundly erotic.
 A short time later, Ann sees Doug having lunch with Eve at a restaurant where Eve has claimed to meet with her unnamed lover.
 During Eve's next session, Ann inquires about the identity of her sadomasochistic lover—Eve says his name is Francis Douglas McDowell.
 Ann responds by suggesting that Eve find another psychiatrist.

 Later, Doug accosts Ann in the lobby of the building, an event which is witnessed by Eve.
 Eve confronts the both of them, accusing Ann of seeking out Doug to fulfill sexual fantasies spurred by Eve's stories.
 She also informs Ann she stole her file from the office, including numerous tapes Ann made reflecting on their sessions.
 The next day, Ann goes to visit Eve in an attempt to reason with her, only to find Eve's corpse hanging from a rafter in her apartment.
 Detective Morgenstern, the officer presiding over the investigation, informs Ann that Eve died from a skull fracture, not from the hanging, suggesting she was murdered.